NexTokenTech/TREX/pallets/trex/README.md

 License: GPL-3.0-or-later
 ### Submit Extrinsic from Custom Pallets using subxt API
-First of all, you need to know what is Extrinsic.
+First, you need to know what is Extrinsic.
 So, a piece of data that is bundled into a block in order to express something from the "external" (i.e. off-chain) world is called an extrinsic.
 So, before building the subxt API let us see how to make a dispatch call in your own custom pallet.

 ### Create a Dispatch call in your pallet
 A **dispatch call** is like a function that changes the state of the blockchain by changing the storage of your substrate chain.
 It fires an event to let all the other nodes know about the change in the blockchain state.